remigerme/my-quartz/content/cs/tagged-pointers.md

 Tagged pointers are using memory alignment to store additional information.

-If on a given architecture `int` is 4 bytes, then `int` values have to be 4-byte aligned.
+If on a given architecture `int` is 4 bytes, then `int` values have to be 4-byte aligned (_edit: [[tagged-pointers#Edit on alignment|this assumption is false in general]]_).
 As the addresses of these values must be a multiple of 4, pointers to such values must necessarily have their two least significant bits set to 0 (if those bits were not 0, the address wouldn't be a multiple of 4).

 ```c
 // assuming sizeof(int) = 4 on the current architecture